MaxMax2016/Flamed-TTS/README.md

 The `synthesize.ipynb` notebook offers a user-friendly interface for inference.
 You can directly provide a single pair consisting of the prompt audio file path and the target text for synthesis.
 Give it a try!

-# Training OZSpeech from scratch
+# 🔄 Training Flamed-TTS from scratch

 TBD.

-# Disclaimer
+# ⚠️ Disclaimer

 Any organization or individual is prohibited from using any technology mentioned in this paper to generate or edit someone's speech without his/her consent, including but not limited to government leaders, political figures, and celebrities.
 If you do not comply with this item, you could be in violation of copyright laws.